Introduction: Why integrations are where retail tech programmes fail

 What to read next

 - Headless vs monolith: a practical decision framework for retailers addresses how your platform architecture choice shapes the integration complexity you are managing.
+The two articles should be read together.

 - Vendor selection without the theatre is relevant when your integration strategy points to replacing or adding a middleware or iPaaS vendor.